 It also harbors a spirit that has been nicknamed John – although nobody knows who he really is.

 He is an angry spirit and has been known to pull visitors hair, breathe on the back of their necks and sometimes even blocks passageways and refuses to let people pass.

 It is believed that this must be the spirit of someone who died while serving on board the sub.

 Believe it or not, the USS Croaker is not the most haunted vessel in the park!

-That honour belongs to the USS Little Rock where visitors experience an onslaught of near constant activity including shadow figures, whispering voices, phantom footsteps and even a sink that turns its own taps on.
+That honor belongs to the USS Little Rock where visitors experience an onslaught of near constant activity including shadow figures, whispering voices, phantom footsteps and even a sink that turns its own taps on.